wfr/ricochet-irc/README-irc.md

 ### Usage
 ```
 	./ricochet-irc --help

-	./ricochet-irc --port 12345
+	./ricochet-irc

+	# The program now listens for an IRC connection on localhost:6667.
+	# If you're running it for the first time, it generates
+	# a random server password and prints it on stdout.

-	# connect to localhost/12345
+	# Point your IRC client to localhost:6667
-	# you are automatically joined into #ricochet
+	# => You are automatically joined into the #ricochet channel.
-	# type: help
 ```

 ### Recent changes